dohdalabs/ats-pdf-generator/DEVELOPMENT.md

 - Git configuration for pre-commit hooks
 - Shell aliases for common development tasks

-**CI Optimization**: Only production images (alpine, optimized) are built and published in CI.
+**CI Optimization**: Only production images (alpine, standard) are built and published in CI.
 The dev Dockerfile is validated for syntax correctness but not built to save ~14.5 minutes per CI run.

 ### Docker Compose for Development